alexkroman/assembly-notes/README.md

 | `CSC_LINK`                    | Base64-encoded .p12 certificate (optional) |
 | `CSC_KEY_PASSWORD`            | Certificate password (optional)            |

-#### Why These Secrets Are Needed

-- **Without Slack secrets**: Builds will succeed but Slack integration will be disabled (shows "not configured" message)
-- **With Slack secrets**: Builds include full Slack OAuth functionality for end users
-- **Production releases**: Should always include Slack secrets for complete functionality

-#### Setting Up Secrets for Forks

-If you fork this repository and want to maintain Slack integration:
+#### Note on Slack Integration

+Slack integration is now configured by users through the Settings UI in the app.
+Users will need to:

-1. **Create your own Slack app** following the setup guide above
+1. **Create their own Slack app** following the setup guide above
-2. **Add the secrets** to your forked repository
-3. **GitHub Actions will automatically** use these secrets during builds
-4. **Your builds will have** working Slack integration
+2. **Enter their Client ID and Client Secret** in the app's Settings modal
+3. **Click "Connect to Slack"** to authorize the app

 #### Security Notes